 The debug features, the boot in RAM and the bootloader selection are disabled.
-A secret key can be configured to allow the regression capability from Level 2 to Level 1.
-By default (key not configured), this Level 2 selection is irreversible and

-JTAG/SWD interfaces are disabled.
+A secure secret key can be configured in the secure options to allow the regression capability from Level 2 to Level 1.
+By default (key not configured), this Level 2 selection is irreversible and JTAG/SWD interfaces are disabled.
 If the secret key was previously configured in lower RDP levels, the device enables the RDP regression from Level 2 to Level 1 after password authentication through JTAG/SWD interface.